AS PRINCIPAL RESEARCHER

 Figure: GEV-based rainfall return level estimates of 1-h duration. [ Location: Phoenix, USA.
 RCM data from NA-CORDEX, 2014-2099, RCP 8.5]

 7) Adopting Bayesian deep learning to probabilistically classify water-area using satellite imagery

-In cases where image classification using conventional computer vision algorithms can be uncertain, we plan to analyze the utility (both pros and cons) of Bayesian schemes in generating probabilistic classification of water-body images.
-(Example figure: Pseudocolor Lansat 8 (NASA) and Sentinal 2 (ESA) images of Wax Lake Delta.
+In cases where image classification/segmentation using conventional computer vision algorithms can be uncertain, we plan to analyze the utility (both pros and cons) of Bayesian schemes in generating probabilistic classification/segmentation of water-body images.
+(Didactic figure: Pseudocolor Lansat 8 (NASA) and Sentinal 2 (ESA) images of Wax Lake Delta.
 Generated on SentinelHub.)